 Where to begin building and launching your app: Market research

-Before developing your marketing strategy for launching your app, implementing monetization models and testing your mobile app for best results, market research can help app developers make critical decisions in the early stages of creating a new app.
+Before developing a marketing strategy or implementing monetization models, market research can help app developers make critical decisions in the early stages of creating a new app.

 - Your app’s target audience